htjb/globalemu/paper/paper.md

 # Summary

-``globalemu`` is a robust framework for emulating the sky-averaged or Global 21-cm signal from the Cosmic Dawn and Epoch of Reionisation.
+``globalemu`` is a robust framework for emulating the sky-averaged or Global 21-cm signal from the Cosmic Dawn and Epoch of Reionization.
 While a detection of this signal has not yet been confirmed the physics of the signal is broadly understood within a theoretical framework.
 Detailed simulations of the signal exist and are continually being updated as our understanding of the